Skip to content

 revision_count: int

-The writer accesses state["research_findings"] and formats them as needed — it never sees the researcher's full output string.
-State is typed, structured, and selectively exposed to each agent based on what it actually needs.
+The writer accesses state["research_findings"] and formats them as needed.
+It does not receive the researcher's full output string by default.
+State is typed, structured, and selectively exposed to each agent based on what that agent needs.

 4. Memory integration and the external dependency problem

-CrewAI's built-in memory systems (short-term, long-term, entity) are appealing in demos.
-In production, they introduce external dependencies that are difficult to operationalize — especially in regulated environments where data residency, access control, and audit trails matter.
+CrewAI's built-in memory systems — short-term, long-term, and entity memory — are appealing in demos.
+In production, they introduced external dependencies that were difficult for me to operationalize, especially in regulated environments where data residency, access control, and audit trails matter.

 Long-term memory requires a vector store.
-Entity memory tracks specific entities across agent interactions via an LLM call inside CrewAI — with no configurable model, no observable prompt, and no structured output contract.
-The entity memory is a black box within a black box.
+Entity memory tracks specific entities across agent interactions through an LLM call inside CrewAI, with no configurable model, no observable prompt, and no structured output contract.

-What we replaced this with: explicit RAG integration as a tool the agent calls, not as a hidden memory layer.
-The agent explicitly calls retrieve_memory(query) as a tool; the result is returned as a typed object.
+I moved memory into an explicit RAG tool that the agent calls, rather than keeping it as a hidden framework layer.
+The agent calls retrieve_memory(query) as a tool, and the result is returned as a typed object.

 class MemoryResult(BaseModel):